bhamburejay/2dflow/README.md

-# Compiling the source code full requires the PETSc library with HDF5 support.
-# If this is installed with package config then the usual cmake steps should work

 Compilation:
 ===========

+Compiling the source code full requires the PETSc library, optionally with HDF5 support.
+If this is installed with package config then the usual cmake steps should work

 1.  make the directory ./build